kodeFant/driftercode.com/content/blog/elm-in-react-with-parcel/index.md

 {
   "type": "blog",
   "author": Lars Lillo Ulvestad,
-  "title": "Make a React component in Elm (with Parcel)", "description": "Try Elm in production without rewriting your whole app.", "image": "images/article-covers/elm-in-react.png", "published": "2020-05-07",
+  "title": "How to use Elm in a React app (with Parcel)", "description": "Try Elm in production without rewriting your whole app.", "image": "images/article-covers/elm-in-react.png", "published": "2020-05-07",